Primal and dual optimal stopping with signatures: Optimal stopping with signatures

-First we present a method to compute a lower-biased approximation $y_0^{L}\leq y_0$ to the optimal stopping problem \eqref{eq:OSPmain}.
-More precisely, we construct a regression-based approach, generalizing the famous algorithm from Longstaff and Schwartz~\cite{longstaff2001valuing}, returning a sub-optimal exercise strategy.
-Let us first quickly describe the main idea of most regression-based approaches. \\ \\ Replacing the interval $[0,T]$ by a finite grid $\{0=t_0<t_1< \dots <t_N = T\}$, the discrete optimal stopping problem reads where $\mathcal{S}_0^N$ is the set of stopping times taking values in $\{t_0,\dots,t_N\}$, with respect to the discrete filtration $(\mathcal{F}^{\geoRP{X}}_{t_n})_{n=0,\dots,N}$.
-We define the discrete \textit{Snell-envelope} by and one can show that $Y^N$ satisfies the discrete dynamic programming principle (DPP) see for instance \cite[Theorem 1.2]{peskir2006optimal}.
-Now the key idea of most regression-based approaches, such as for instance~\cite{longstaff2001valuing}, is that assuming $X$ is a Markov process, one can choose a suitable family of basis functions $(b^{k})$ and apply least-square regression to approximate and then make use of the DPP to recursively approximate $Y_0^N=y_0^N$.
-Of course, the approximation of the conditional expectations in \eqref{eq:approxMarkov} heavily relies on the Markov-property, and thus one cannot expect such an approximation to converge in non-Markovian settings. \\ \\ Returning to our framework, we need to replace \eqref{eq:approxMarkov} by a suitable approximation for the conditional expectations The universality result Theorem~\ref{mainresultappro} now suggests to approximate $f_n$ by a sequence of linear functionals of the robust signature, that is where $\mathcal{W}^{d+1}$ is the linear span of words introduced in Section \ref{presectionRP}.
+where $\mathcal{S}_n^N$ is the set of stopping times taking values in $\{t_n,\dots,t_N\}$ for $n=0,\dots,N$, with respect to the discrete filtration $\mathbb{F}^{\geoRP{X},N}=(\mathcal{F}^{\geoRP{X}}_{t_n})_{n=0,\dots,N}$.
+We define the discrete \textit{Snell-envelope} by and one can show that $Y^N$ satisfies the discrete dynamic programming principle (DPP) see for instance Peskir and Shiryaev \cite[Theorem 1.2]{peskir2006optimal}.
+Now the key idea of most regression-based approaches, such as for instance Longstaff and Schwartz \cite{longstaff2001valuing}, is that assuming $X$ is a Markov process, one can choose a suitable family of basis functions $(b^{k})$ and apply least-square regression to approximate and then make use of the DPP to recursively approximate $Y_0^N=y_0^N$.
+Of course, the approximation of the conditional expectations in \eqref{eq:approxMarkov} heavily relies on the Markov-property, and thus one cannot expect such an approximation to converge in non-Markovian settings.

+Returning to our framework, we need to replace \eqref{eq:approxMarkov} by a suitable approximation for the conditional expectations The universality result Theorem~\ref{mainresultappro} now suggests to approximate $f_n$ by a sequence of linear functionals of the robust signature, that is where $\mathcal{W}^{d+1}$ is the linear span of words introduced in Section \ref{presectionRP}.